The goal is to make the world a better place - but everything starts with curiosity

 many different people and collaborate globally.
 I work for example with

-colleagues from China, Phillipines, Czech Republic and many other countries.
-It is awesome, we are many in
+colleagues from China, the Philippines, the Czech Republic and many other countries.
+It's great that we are many on

-the same program, that work across the entire company.
-We have a really good team, and
+the same program that works across the entire company.
+We have a really good relationship and

 also takes on vacations together.

-You can be a way, begin anytime.
-It's about being curious and continue.
+You can be a way, start anytime.
+It's about being curious and go on.

 Start by learning the principles of programming (for example, through websites such as

-Codecademy) and try their hand at a lot of Capture The Flag (CTF) game, can teach you
+Codecademy) and try their hand at a lot of Capture The Flag (CTF) game that can teach you

 you are allowed to try to find and exploit security holes.

-Always make sure to have permission from them, trying to hack!
+Always make sure to have permission from anyone trying to hack!

-For children and young people, who are interested in IT, I would also like to highlight, NNIT has a
+For children and young people who are interested in IT, I would also like to emphasize that NNIT has a

-school service for people school classes: We are very aware of, that we should support children and
+school service for elementary school classes: We are very aware that we need to support children and

 young in their interest in IT.
-We need a lot of specialists in the future, so we would like
+We need a lot of specialists in the future, so we want to

 help promote the interest.

-- If you know English and will sniff for hacking, recommend Ann this crocheting "Hack
+- If you know English and will sniff hacking, Ann recommend this course "Hack

-Yourself First” Troy Hunt - here you can also try out the things, you learn, on one
+Yourself First” Troy Hunt - here you can also try out the things you learn on a

 - Want to know more about NNIT and their graduate program, read more her

-If you want to take on Capture The Flag (CTF) game, can Ann recommend that start
+If you want to take on Capture The Flag (CTF) game, Ann recommend starting

 with some of these (all in English):